 Details of his craft.
 From this will flow all

 And yet there is a far more weighty art:

-To make from smaller parts a greater whole
+To build from smaller parts a greater whole

 And step by step climb closer to life's goal,

 Thus crafting inner beauty in the heart.